Deepfake technology, an application of AI, can help candidates cheat in online English exams

 Edinburgh University's announcement to ban PTE Academic Online certificates in August 2023

 "Meanwhile, if you cheat via the internet, phone or any electronic means, you will be considered an international criminal.
-That is why many people open exam cheating services, because they can earn money without serious consequences," Mr. Basim Baig assessed.
+That is the reason why many people open exam cheating services, because they can earn money without serious consequences," Mr. Basim Baig assessed.

 DET was launched in 2016 and since then there has been a rapid increase in other online tests such as IELTS (IELTS Online) or TOEFL iBT (Special Home Edition).
-These tests enable learners to obtain international English certificates if there are no testing centers in the country, instead of having to travel to other countries to take the test as before.
+These tests enable learners to obtain international English certificates if there are no test centers in the country, instead of having to travel to other countries to take the test as before.

 Source link